One of the first questions that came into the

-chose Babylon as the name for the space settlement.
-Babylon was chosen
+it.
+The authors chose Babylon as the name for the space settlement.

-in orbit.
+is a colony in orbit.
 The second meaning is more metaphoric.
-The biblical Babylon Project
+The

-of the entire human race.
-If such cooperation could be set in motion, and maintained, nothing
+human race.
+If such cooperation could be set in motion, and

 Asteroids are rocky bodies about 1,000 kilometers or less in diameter.
 An asteroid is a good place for a space settlement because the rock of the asteroid provides a natural shield against harmful cosmic radiation.
 The rock of the asteroid also provides raw materials for construction and a certain amount of structural integrity.
 Most orbit the Sun between the orbits of Mars and Jupiter.
 Asteroids are also called minor planets.
 The two designations are frequently used interchangeably: dynamicists (astronomers who study individual objects with dynamically interesting orbits or groups of objects with similar orbital characteristics) generally use the term minor planet; while those who study the physical properties of these objects usually refer to them as asteroids.